-Figure 50 Sound energy density (in pJ/m3) of CON vessels in different regions at (top) 63 Hz and (bottom) 125 Hz.
+Figure 52 RRO vessels: Sound energy density (in pJ/m) in different regions at (top) 63 Hz and (bottom) 125 Hz.

 The CAR, CON, and RRO vessel categories have the largest sound energy density in the Baltic Sea, followed by the North Sea and the Mediterranean Sea at both 63 and 125 Hz.
 The Black Sea has the lowest energy density for the CON vessel category.
 There is a decrease in the sound energy density of PAS vessels for all regions during 2020.
 Specifically, in the North Sea, the sound energy density appears to be increased 7-8 times at 63 Hz during 2022 and 2023 for the PAS vessel category (Figure 51).
 This increase may be related to better AIS data coverage.
-The sound energy density of TGC vessels is the highest in the Baltic Sea and the Mediterranean Sea at 63 Hz.
-However, at 125 Hz, the Baltic Sea has higher sound energy than the Mediterranean Sea for TGC vessels.
-For all vessels, the sound energy density is the highest in the Baltic Sea at both 63 and 125 Hz.
+The sound energy density of TGC vessels is the highest in the Baltic Sea and the North Sea at 63 Hz.
+For all vessels, the sound energy density is highest in the Baltic Sea at both 63 and 125 Hz.